dagron78/Metis_AI_RAG/TASK.md

     - [x] Enhance system prompts to explicitly instruct the LLM on proper code block formatting
     - [x] Improve backend processing to handle edge cases where the LLM doesn't follow instructions
     - [x] Simplify frontend rendering to focus solely on rendering and highlighting
+    - [x] Fix streaming code formatting issues by using textContent during streaming
+    - [x] Replace chat.js with improved implementation for better code organization and error handling
+    - [x] Create test files to demonstrate and verify the streaming fix

 ### Code Formatting Implementation Progress (April 7, 2025)